Long Term USCutter 14 Inch Vinyl Cutter Review

 - Not suitable for heavy commercial use.
 If you’re planning on running a decal or sign shop where this is your main cutter running hours every day you’ll likely be disappointed.

-- Stepper Motors lack the smoothness and precision of servo motors
+- Stepper Motors lack the smoothness, quietness and precision of servo motors

 - The carriage arm is essentially a disposable item and will likely wear out over time